stabix/stabix/doc/ebsd_map_gui.rst

    :align: center

-   *Screenshot of the EBSD map GUI with an EBSD map of near alpha phase Ti alloy (slip plane plotted inside grain and slip traces plotted around unit cells, both in function of the maximum Schmid factor calculated with a given stress tensor).*
+   *Screenshot of the EBSD map GUI with an EBSD map of near alpha phase Ti alloy (slip plane plotted inside grain and slip trace plotted around unit cells, both in function of the maximum Schmid factor calculated with a given stress tensor).*

 Plot options
 -------------------------------------